edsu/diary/README.md

 ---

+## 8/15/2023

+As I mused under the *constellations*, a sudden thaw of memories flooded my conscience.
+Memories of *Christmastide*, surrounding the hearth with *Angus* and *Huldreich*, pervading the accompanying silence with our witty *repartee*.
+The scent of *haggis* permeated the room, merging with the pungent aroma of the *eryngo* *Angus* insisted on adding.
+I used to *cumber* him about his eccentrical culinary choices, often *italicized* in my mind as *Anthropomorphic* Delicacies. *Huldreich*, playing *Boniface*, would cater to our whims and *demands* without the slightest complanit.
+Neither *Angus* nor I begrudged him.
+His *vegetated* existence provided an odd sense of comfort.

+An unexpected *caller* disrupted my solitary *musing*s - *Adge*, the *mercenary*.
+He had been nicknamed thus for his roguish charm and knack for bartering.
+He bore not the slightest resemblance to a lovable rogue, but resembled more of an exhausted *harlot*, struggling for survival.
+His appearance broke my serene atmosphere, kindling in my heart an unwilling nostalgia of uncontrollable fate.
+His presence echoed of a time when life was as unpredictable as his arrival, seemingly sporadic, yet almost perfectly orchestrated by a force beyond ourselves.

 ## 8/6/2023

 Today was certainly extraordinary.
 A gentleman from *Swabia*, by the name of *Titchener*, visited our humble town of E*ershot*.
 Evidently, he's quite the renowned *distributor* of exotic *food* in the *north*ern regions.
 We set off for a dine-out at *Digby*'s, the buzzing municipal eatery, where he astounded us all by *heedlessly* *snatching* a handful of local *Abersfeld* cherries, tacking them onto his plate without a moment's hesitation.
 I was slightly taken aback by his brazen conduct, one could imagine the shocked faces of the *Apulians* had he behaved so on their turf.
 Yet, there was a strange *warmth* about *Titchener* that belied his imposing exterior.
 Even the town's famous *chastisers*, mostly quiet folks from *Elliston*, were disarmed by his affable charm.
 The evening ended with *Titchener* *indicating* plans of extending his stay for a much-needed *assessment* of our humble offerings.
 As I sit here documenting this eventful encounter, I can't help but be swathed in a feeling of fervent anticipation, the upcoming days harboring promises of astir and *disclos* surprises.